-It takes time to reach any goal and financial goals can take even longer due to unexpected expenses.
-One way to stay motivated to save money is to take it day by day and remember that each little step is taking you closer to the finish line.
+It takes time to reach any goal, and financial goals can take longer due to unexpected expenses.
+One way to stay motivated to save money is to take it day by day and remember that each little step is bringing you closer to the finish line.

 Reward Your Hard Work

-When I work towards a financial goal and I reach my first milestone then I need a pat on the back.
-I don't think going out and buying myself a new TV is the right move here, LOL.
+When I work towards a financial goal and reach my first milestone, I need a pat on the back.
+I don't think going out and buying myself a new T.V. is the right move here.
 Instead, I may set a goal to take my family to the park for a free day of family fun for all our hard work on saving money.

 Find rewards that will motivate you but won't take away from your actual goal.
 For example, involving your whole family is an excellent idea because it takes everyone to save money!